Alethio/eth2stats-client/README.md

                    --beacon.type="lighthouse" --beacon.addr="localhost:5052"
 ```

+#### Memory usage metrics

 If you want to see your beacon node client's memory usage as well, make sure you have metrics enabled in Prysm and add this cli argument, pointing at the right host `--beacon.metrics-addr="http://localhost:8080/metrics"`.

+Default metrics endpoints of supported clients:
+- Lighthouse: `127.0.0.1:5052/metrics` (under regular http API address and port), currently not supporting the memory metric.
+- Teku: `127.0.0.1:8008/metrics` (using `--metrics-enabled=true`)
+- Prysm: `127.0.0.1:8080/metrics`, monitoring enabled by default.

+The `process_resident_memory_bytes` gauge is extracted from the Prometheus metrics endpoint.